Margaret Leischner

-Margaret Leischner RDI (born April 15, 1907 in Bischofswerda as Frida Margarete Leischner; died May 18, 1970 in Maplehurst, West Sussex, United Kingdom) was a British-German textile designer and educator.
+Margaret Leischner RDI (April 15, 1907, in Bischofswerda as Frida Margarete Leischner – May 18, 1970, in Maplehurst, West Sussex, United Kingdom) was a British-German textile designer and educator.
 A former student at the Bauhaus, she was named Royal Designer for Industry (RDI) in 1969.

 Germany

-Margarete Leischner was born in Bischofswerda, to butcher Felix Arthur Leischner and his wife Anna Frieda, and grew up in Dresden.
+Margarete Leischner was born in Bischofswerda in eastern Germany, to butcher Felix Arthur Leischner and his wife Anna Frieda, and grew up in nearby Dresden.

 She enrolled at the Bauhaus in Dessau in the winter semester of 1927/1928 and completed the preliminary course with Josef Albers.
 After passing her journeyman's examination, Leischner became Gunta Stölzl's assistant in 1930, and managed the dye works.
 The following year she became a freelance designer at the Deutsche Werkstätten Hellerau, in Dresden.
 In addition, Leischner became head of the weaving department at the Textile and Fashion School of the City of Berlin (now HTW Berlin).
 She was a member of the Deutscher Werkbund, and joined the Reichskunstkammer after 1933 in order to continue working as a designer.